albar965/littlenavmap-manual/en/OPTIONS.md

 of airports like elevation, magnetic variance or others.
 All these airports will be recognized as add-on airports since all their files are not stored in the base flight simulator `Scenery` directory.

-To avoid unwanted highlighting of these airports as add-ons add the corresponding directory to this list.
+Insert the corresponding directory into this list to avoid unwanted highlighting of these airports as add-ons.

 ![Scenery Library Database](../images/optionscenery.jpg "Scenery Library Database")